devoxa/flocky/README.md

 <!-- Description -->
 <h4 align="center">
-  A utility library with clarity and efficiency at the core.
-0 dependencies.
+  A utility library with clarity and efficiency at the core and no dependencies
 </h4>

 <!-- Badges -->